Ramsreyas/ML-DL/README.md

 It covers key concepts such as:

   1. Decision Tree

-   2.Linear Regression
+  2. Linear Regression

-  3. Traditional Neural Nets
+  3. Traditional Neural Networks

-  4.Large Language Models (LLMs), along with Small Language Models (SLMs)
+  4. Small Language Models (SLMs)

 These projects have helped me develop strong coding practices and gain in-depth knowledge of each topic.